abcsds/HeartRateVariability.jl/docs/src/introduction.md

 The HRV is measured by the median of the euclidean distances of the relative RR intervals to the average of the relative RR intervals.
 [Read more](https://marcusvollmer.github.io/HRV/files/paper_method.pdf) [^1]

 [^1]: Vollmer, M. (2015).
 A robust, simple and reliable measure of heart rate variability using relative RR intervals.
 2015 Computing in Cardiology Conference (CinC), 609–612. https://doi.org/10.1109/CIC.2015.7410984

+##### CVSD
+The coefficient of variation of successive differences is calculated by dividing the standard deviation of the differences between successive NN intervals by the mean of the NN intervals.
+That is, the RMSSD divided by the mean NN intervals.

+##### MeanHR
+The mean heart rate is calculated by dividing 60 by the mean NN intervals.

+##### SDHR
+The standard deviation of the heart rate is calculated by dividing 60 by the standard deviation of the NN intervals.

+##### MaxHR
+The maximum heart rate is calculated by dividing 60 by the minimum NN intervals.

+##### MinHR
+The minimum heart rate is calculated by dividing 60 by the maximum NN intervals.

 # Frequency-Domain Analysis